 Tahini is sesame paste.
 Essentially, sesame seeds are hulled and ground into a paste, and that’s how you get tahini!

 Do you need tahini in Lebanese hummus?
 Yes!
 It really is a key ingredient.
-I highly recommend getting tahini through Nuts.com if you are unable to find it in your local grocery store.
-Whenever I have done business with Nuts.com and they are an amazing company to work with and there products are quality!
+I highly recommend getting a good quality tahini if you are unable to find it in your local grocery store.
+The tahini I linked above is a good quality one.
+Any Lebanese Tahini will work!

 I do love adding roasted garlic to my hummus.
 I didn’t have enough garlic on hand the day I made this so I just used roasted garlic powder.
 But If you have a bulb of garlic, roast it up in the oven with some olive oil for 30 minutes and add it to your hummus.
 It is delicious and smooth!
 Just don’t add raw garlic cloves.
 That can be to sharp in the hummus.
 Always roast it or just add garlic powder.